legion-platform/legion/docs/source/int_mlflow.rst

 Limitations
 -----------

-- Legion supports all model flavours, that have Python flavor (e.g. keras, sklearn and etc.).
+- Legion supports all model flavours, that have Python flavour (e.g. keras, sklearn and etc.).
 MLeap flavour is not supported;

 - Only Python programming language version 3 is supported;